usethesource/rascal/src/org/rascalmpl/courses/Recipes/Visualization/ADT/ADT.md

 image:a2.png[alt="a2"]

-It is also possible to change the link:/Libraries#Properties-orientation[orientation] of the tree and draw it, for example, from left to right:
+It is also possible to change the [orientation]((Libraries:Properties-orientation)) of the tree and draw it, for example, from left to right:
 [source,rascal-figure,width=,height=,file=a3.png]
 ----
                 import demo::vis::VisADT;